mssgill/hscSphinx/pipeline/coadd_proc.rst

 'tesselation' of the celestial sphere, and is used as coordinate system for the final coadded image.
 The largest region in the system is called a 'Tract', and it contains smaller 'Patch' regions.
-Both tracts and patches overlap their neighbours (by 1 arcmin, by default).
+Both tracts and patches overlap their neighbours.
+By default, tracts overlap by 1 arcmin, and patches overlap by 100 pixels (in a 4000x4000 patch).
 Each tract contains a different WCS, but the WCSs used for the patches within a given tract are just offset versions of the same WCS.
 In a later step, your input images will be warped from their observed WCSs to the common WCS of the SkyMap.

 There are two ways to create SkyMaps: (1) for the whole sky [probably **not** what you want for individual PI-type observations], or (2) for